CUNY-CL/winter-camp/README.md

 *unicameral*.
 While casing can carry important semantic information (compare *bush* vs. *Bush*), this distinction also can introduce further "sparsity" to our data.
-Or as Church (1995) puts it, do we **really** need to keep totally separate statistics for *hurricane* or *Hurricane* or can we merge them?
+Or as Church (1995) puts it, do we **really** need to keep totally separate statistics for *hurricane* or *Hurricane*, or can we merge them?

 In most cases, speech and language processing systems, including machine translation and speech recognition engines, choose to ignore casing